gadphly/Swift_blogs/evo_pitch_TLS.md

 # Source Compatibility:

-What complicates this proposal is that the Swift in server space is new and none of the interfaces have yet been defined.
+As mentioned, the Swift in server space is still new and the interfaces are currently under discussion.
 Although the proposed protocols are designed to be as non-breaking as possible, they do place several assumptions on the rest of the transport/application stack.

 - The application layer must import and instantiate a TLS service object which implements the TLS service protocol if it wants to enable TLS service.
 - Every framework layer above the transport management layer but below the application layer (which includes HTTP and server frameworks) has an optional object that implements the TLS service protocol.
 If the TLS object exists, it is passed down to each layer below.